Zyd8/terrADBsync/README.md

 - If Windows flags the program not recommended to run or is malicious, you can review the code.
 - For further concerns, open an issue.
 ## Warning
 - It does not handle file conflicts.
-The program cannot yet take action if same files from diffent platforms gets modified, it ***will*** just base on the latest modified date.
+The program cannot yet take action if same files from different platforms gets modified, it ***will*** just base on the latest modified date.
 > That means you can simultaneously play Terraria on your phone and PC as long as both play on different Players and Worlds.
 ## Bundled Features
 * Backups